 If you are wondering about the best places to stay in Faro, Algarve I recommend the old city center as it’s a truly magical place at night.

 Day Trips From Lisbon Conclusion

 Lisbon is such a magical city and so much to explore in the city and outside of Lisbon.
 Making it a great hub for great day trips from Lisbon.
+There are so many great beaches to explore around Lisbon.
+If you enjoy surfing then a visit to Ericeira is a must.
 Have you visited Lisbon?
 I would love to hear if you experienced any great day trips from Lisbon?